opc-cpvp/sondage-survey-external/README.md

 23) Survey Id generation coming from the email.
 We are not using surveyId because the surveyId has a different purposes.
 We are using tokens.
 24) Create a C# object from JSON to be sent to CRM
 25) Rename survey parameter in function, use sender instead.
 It can lead to confusion with the survey object
+26) Server side validation - work with Data annotation for SurveyPAModel
+27) Javascript fetch is not working, ask PL for solution.
+Replace ajax calls by fetch.
+Used polyfill & fetch.js

 ### Postponed todo